ByzantineFailure/TSSSF/README.md

 Angular templates are held in public/templates/

 Folders underneath app/assets/javascripts/angular/ need to be added individually to application.js as //= require_tree entries as requiring ./services before ./controllers is fairly important.

-#Dev Environment Notes

-We will be using Ruby 2.1.2 with Rails 4.
-I HIGHLY recommend developing on Linux.
-I am fairly certain that our websocket library (websocket-rails) does not run without the hiredis gem installed.

 #Dev Environment Setup